 Coming back, the 1st thing was infinite non-causality, the disqualifications of the ideal filter.
 Point number 1, infinite non-causality.
 Now, when is a discrete linear shift invariant system causal?
 It is causal if the impulse response is 0 for all negative values of the integer index.
-So, Hn is equal to 0 for all negative n is the requirement necessary and sufficient for causality.
-In this case, or for that matter in the case of any ideal filter, you could take either the high pass or the lowpass filter in this case.
-For both of them, you would notice, it is infinitely noncausal, meaning that if I were to delay the impulse response sequence by a few samples, infinite number of samples, you could never make it causal.
+So, HN is equal to 0 for all negative N is the requirement necessary and sufficient for causality.
+In this case, or for that matter in the case of any ideal filter, you could take either the high pass or the lowpass filter in this case, for both of them, you would notice, it is infinitely noncausal, meaning that if I were to delay the impulse response sequence by a few samples, infinite number of samples, you could never make it causal.
 So, it is infinitely noncausal.

 A serious disqualification, which means if you wish to realise a causal filter bank, you cannot.
-So, you know it requires anticipatory behaviour, if you are doing it in time.
+So, you know it requires anticipatory behaviour, doing it on time.
 You need to use the future to work in the present, a strange situation to begin.
-Now you know, non-causality by itself is not always a disqualification, it is infinite noncausality which creates a problem.
-Infinite non-causality means one cannot make the filter causal by introducing some delay, that is what is a disqualification here, disqualification number-one.
+You know, non-causality by itself is not always a disqualification, it is infinite noncausality which creates a problem.
+Infinite non-causality means one cannot make the filter causal by introducing some delay, that is what is a disqualification here.
+Disqualification number-one.